localstack/localstack/README.md

-# Localstack - A fully functional local AWS cloud stack
+# LocalStack - A fully functional local AWS cloud stack

-*Localstack* provides an easy-to-use test/mocking framework for developing Cloud applications.
+*LocalStack* provides an easy-to-use test/mocking framework for developing Cloud applications.

 Currently, the focus is primarily on supporting the AWS cloud stack.

-*Localstack* spins up the following Cloud APIs:
+*LocalStack* spins up the following Cloud APIs:

 * **Api Gateway** at http://localhost:4567
 * **Kinesis** at http://localhost:4568